Las Vegas Raiders Defense is Just Warming Up

 However, the defense line was a little undermined against the Baltimore Ravens due to Baltimore quarterback Lamar Jackson’s ability to escape the pocket.

-Then there’s the few points of positive play by linebacker K.J.
+Then there are the few points of positive play by linebacker K.J.
 Wright.
-The new addition to the Raiders, which cost the Silver and Black linebacker Tanner Muse, showed he was on the right direction as to what he can add to squad.
+The new addition to the Raiders, which cost the Silver and Black linebacker Tanner Muse, showed he is on the right direction as to what he can add to the squad.

-Then in overtime, defensive end Carl Nassib makes a clutch sack, forcing a fumble and recovering the ball for the Silver and Black.
+Then in overtime, defensive end Carl Nassib makes a clutch sack, forcing a fumble and that fellow defensive end Darius Philon recovered ball for the Silver and Black.

 Clearly, it’s going to take some time for the Raiders to get established under the Cover 3 defense.
 However, the difference here compared to last season is that when the call goes as planned, it works well.

-The defense was a major reason why it forced overtime to happen.
+The defense was a major reason why the game went to overtime.

-The Raiders must build on what was established on the field tonight.
+The Raiders must build on what was established on the field Monday night.

 Want the latest breaking Las Vegas Raiders news delivered straight to you?
 CLICK THE FOLLOW button at the top of the page.
 Don't miss any of the latest up to the second updates for your Las Vegas Raiders when you follow on Twitter @HondoCarpenter, @HikaruKudo1 @BaydounDarin